ModelInference/dinv/README.md

     2. Merge logs
     3. Detect invariants

-**TODO: mention that all steps are triggered by running go run dinv.go or similar; add link to the usage screen at bottom of page.**
+The instrumentation and log merging stages are triggered by running the `dinv` command line tool.
+The [usage](#markdown-header-command-line-usage) of which can be found below.

 ## Instrument system source code (Part 1)